-- Debit cards with the symbols of exchange (Cirrus and Plus) and/or Visa or MasterCard on the front can usually be used at banks and/or Automatic Teller Machines (ATMs) abroad to get local currency at the current exchange rates (bank fees also apply).
-Before you leave, visit your bank to make sure your card and PIN number can be used to withdraw money abroad.
+- O Debit cards with the symbols of exchange (Cirrus and Plus) and/or Visa or MasterCard on the front can usually be used at banks and/or Automatic Teller Machines (ATMs) abroad to get local currency at the current exchange rates (bank fees also apply).
+Before you leave, check with your bank to make sure your card can be used to withdraw money abroad.
 You should also verify the cost of transaction fees and the maximum amount that you can withdraw per day.
 Your receipt at the ATM abroad will give you the amount of your withdrawal in local currency, but probably not your account balance.
-You may also use this card to make purchases abroad just like a credit card (if a Visa or MasterCard symbol is on the front) just as at home, the amount debited will be taken out of your checking account. - Credit cards are handy for larger transactions and purchases in most countries.
+You may also use this card to make purchases abroad just like a credit card (if a Visa or MasterCard symbol is on the front) just as at home, the amount debited will be taken out of your checking account. - O Credit cards are handy for larger transactions and purchases in most countries.
 They are also handy for emergencies.
 But, you will want to make sure to pay your monthly bill.
 You can use a credit card for cash advances, but usually at a higher interest charge.
 Debt can accumulate quickly while abroad as the temptation to go everywhere and do everything is ever present.

 - Traveler's checks are insured, safe, and reliable; however, there is usually a small fee to buy them as well as to cash them.
 They are becoming less commonly accepted at stores or restaurants for specific purchases, so you may have to change them into cash at a local bank.
-But having a few traveler's checks as backup to a debit and credit card may be a good way to have money on hand in case of an emergency. - It is a good idea to arrive in your host country with some of the local currency in cash on hand.
+But having a few traveler's checks as backup to a debit and credit card may be a good way to have money on hand in case of an emergency. - O It is a good idea to arrive in your host country with some of the local currency in cash on hand.
 It is possible to find currency exchange stores in most major airports in the U.S. there will likely be a fee for converting the money.
 You do not want to carry large amounts of cash at any time.
-You should not expect to be able to use a debit/credit card for restaurants, food markets, and cafes- especially in smaller cities, towns, and rural areas.
+You should not expect to be able to use a debit/credit card for restaurants, food markets, and cafes- especially in smaller cities, towns, and rural areas. - o If you set up a bank account abroad, consider using PayPal to transfer or send money from a U.S. account to your international bank account.
+Fees do apply to international transfers.
+You will need to set up 2 separate PayPal accounts, one for each bank account.
+For further information go to paypal.com and click on the sending money internationally link.
+This is also a safe and secure way for other people, such as a parent or guardian, to send you money while abroad as well.

 Make sure to inform your credit card company and bank of the dates you will be abroad.

 Otherwise your accounts may be frozen under the assumption your card has been stolen.